Grace in the Eyes of the Lord

 There’s no way to sugar coat this without getting a coating of sugar all over it – so why bother.
 We’ll leave the sugar off.

 11 The earth also was corrupt before God, and the earth was filled with violence.
 12 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.

 In contrast to Noah of the previous three verses, the corrupt state of the rest of the world was evident.
 It says “the earth was corrupt before God.”
 This isn’t the state of the literal ground, but man who represents it.
 The earth, or all men, was corrupt before God, and his corruption is acted on outwardly in violence.

-And this certainly included the worshipping God.
-They no long “called on the name of the LORD.”
-Instead they worshipped the creation or false gods, rather than the Creator.
+And this certainly included the worshiping God.
+They no longer “called on the name of the LORD.”
+Instead, they worshiped the creation or false gods, rather than the Creator.
 And their actions spilled out into contempt of Him.
 They were actively and openly defying Him to His face.

 As a challenge over the next seven days, go to any news site which simply links articles from other news services, like the Drudge Report, and just read the headlines.
 See if what you read there isn’t represented completely and perfectly in these two verses.